Trump unveils three-stage process for states to end coronavirus shutdown

 With the onus on governors, the plan also gives Trump political cover if not everything goes well.
 The president, a Republican who is running for re-election in November, has faced criticism for downplaying the seriousness of the virus in the early weeks of the outbreak.
 The recommendations drew criticism from Ron Klain, who spearheaded the Obama administration's response to Ebola and has advised former Vice President Joe Biden, the presumptive 2020 Democratic presidential nominee.

 "This isn't a plan.
 It's barely a powerpoint," he said on Twitter, noting it did not include provisions to ramp up testing or set a specific standard for levels of the disease before economic opening.
-Democratic House Speaker Nancy Pelosi said testing was key to opening the country.
-"The White House's vague and inconsistent document does nothing to make up for the president's failure to listen to the scientists and produce and distribute national rapid testing," she said in a statement.
+Democrats such as House Speaker Nancy Pelosi and Biden said testing was key to opening the country and criticized Trump's presentation for lacking specifics.

+"I wouldn't call it a plan.
+I think what he's done, he's kind of punted," Biden said in an interview on CNN.
 The new guidelines effectively end, at least for some states, the 30-day federal virus mitigation rules that were meant to stay in place through the end of April.
 States that have met the criteria can move into the first phase of re-opening on Friday, Trump said.
 Some 29 states would be in a position to re-open soon, he said.
-'NEW NORMAL'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)